jcjohnson/torch-rnn/doc/flags.md

 #Tokenizing
 The tokenizing script `scripts/tokenizeWords.py` accepts the following command-line flags:
-- `--input`: The string to tokenize as a quoted block, ex. `--input "lorem ipsum"`
+- `--input_str`: The string to tokenize as a quoted block, ex. `--input "lorem ipsum"`
-- `--outfile`: The output JSON file to save the tokenization to.
-Default is `encoded_input.json`
+- `--input_txt`: Path to the text file to be used for training.
+Default is the `tiny-shakespeare.txt` dataset.
+- `--input_folder`: Path to a folder containing .txt files to use for training.
+Overrides the `--input_txt` option
-- `--dictionary`: The JSON output from `scripts/preprocessWords.py` to use to tokenize the string
+- `--input_json: The JSON output from `scripts/preprocessWords.py` to use to tokenize the string
-- `--use_ascii` Convert the input string to ASCII by removing all non-ASCII characters
-- `--case_sensitive` Preserve case when tokenizing the input string
+- `--output_json`: Optional - The output JSON file to save the tokenization to.
+- `--output_h5`: Optional - The path to the HDF5 file where preprocessed data should be written.
+- `--val_frac`: What fraction of the data to use as a validation set; default is `0.1`.
+- `--test_frac`: What fraction of the data to use as a test set; default is `0.1`.
+- `--quiet`: If you pass this flag then no output will be printed to the console except in case of error.